heera/iconfig/README.md

 # Iconfig [![Build Status](https://travis-ci.org/heera/iconfig.png?branch=master)](https://travis-ci.org/heera/iconfig)

-A very simple, light-weight and smart configuration manager for PHP applications.
+A very simple, light-weight and smart configuration manager for `PHP`.

 Iconfig (Instant Config) could be used as a stand alone component to manage the configuration of any php application.
 It can load settings saved in a php file and build an array which would be available at run time.
 It provides useful methods to set or retrieve any configuration at the run time of an application.